msavchen/NeuralNetwork/README.md

 7. #### lab7:
     * implementation of L1 and L2 costs in the RBM network;
     * pre-training of the MLP deep network.
+8. #### lab8:
+   * implementation of the limit on the weight vector standard;
+   * deep neural networks with ReLU activation function.
+9. #### lab9:
+   * implementation of Dropout regularization.
+10. #### lab10:
+   * RBM with Gaussian units;
+   * implementation of the auto-associative network with a linear coding layer.
+11. #### lab11:
+   * implementation of the Nestorov method in the auto-associative network;
+   * visualization of the MNIST set using an auto-associative network.
+12. #### lab12:
+   * implementation of the convolution neural network.